mostafakhraizat/cme_flutter_assessment/README.md

 #### 4- Sort is saved: The application will save the user sorting actions in node->node graph structure.
 #### 5- Sort actions are executed after the books are initially loaded.
 #### 6- Error handling: error outputs are managed based on the app's situation (no internet, wrong parsing, server failures...).
+#### 7- Theme responsiveness: App is responsive with light and dark themes.

 ## State management and architecture:
 ### State management

-##### I used the Bloc state management, with a solid, clean and layered architecture.
+##### I used the Bloc state management, with a solid, clean and layered architecture, the followed architecture makes my code maintainable and scalable for future changes.

 ### Application architecture and layers
 Used a layered code architecture, app is layers are designed as following: